-Once you install your solar panel, it is best to install a solar panel bird mesh kit to prevent birds from entering and nesting under your solar panel and chewing on electrical cables or building their nests under your panels where they risk becoming a fire hazard from embers from a bushfire catching on the dry tinder material.
+Upon installation of your solar panels it is best to install a solar panel bird mesh kit to prevent birds from nesting underneath.
+Birds often will chew on electrical cables or build their nests under your panels which poses a fire hazard.
+Embers from a fire/bushfire can catch on the dry tinder material.

 How to install solar skirts solar panel bird mesh kits